-- 1. Work in collaboration (and synergy) with the Vice President for UN matters, the BPWI permanent representative to the Commission on the Status of Women (CSW), the WHO focal point, the BPWI representative to the WHO - 2.
-In order to reach BPW goals of Women's Health in the World, seek solutions and establish synergies with: FAO, ILO, UNESCO, UNICEF, UNAIDS, UN High Commission for Refugees (UNHCR), EU, government departments and study groups, and encourage affiliates to press for changes in legislation where necessary. - 3.
-Representative from each Region to lead the regional Health network and coordinate regional activities. - 4.
-Network members in each Region of BPW International will actively promote the implementation of the strategies attached to Health-related BPW international resolutions passed at congress. - 5.
-Provide the vice President-UN/ Status of Women with information and reports as requested. - 6.
-Maintain our representative status at the WHO.

-7. The objective of World Health Day is to raise global awareness of a specific Health theme to highlight a priority area of concern for the World Health Organization (WHO).
+- 1. Work in collaboration (and synergy) with: the UN liaison, the BPWI permanent representative to the Commission on the Status of Women (CSW), the WHO liaison, through Michelle Gerber, the BPWI representative to the WHO. - 2.
+In order to reach BPW goals of women's health in the world, seek solutions and establish synergies with: FAO, ILO, UNESCO, UNICEF, UNAIDS, EU, government departments and study groups, and encourage affiliates to press for changes in legislation where necessary. - 3.
+Representative from each Region to lead the regional health network and coordinate regional activities. - 4.
+Network members in each Region of BPW International will actively promote the implementation of the strategies attached to health-related BPW international resolutions passed at congress. - 5.
+Provide the vice President-UN/Status of Women with information and reports as requested. - 6.
+Maintain our representative status at the WHO. - 7.
+The objective of World Health Day is to raise global awareness of a specific health theme to highlight a priority area of concern for the World Health Organization (WHO).
 The day serves as a launch for a long-term advocacy program for which activities will be undertaken and resources provided well beyond April 7th.